quantitative-biology/talk/quanttalk.md

 ## Normalize failure to build self-confidence

-Some techniques can help students can develop a resilience to failure, by building recognition that it is a normal part of acquiring new skills
+Some techniques can help develop a resilience to failure, by building recognition that it is a normal part of acquiring new skills

 <font size="4"><div style="float: left; width: 55%">
-- have students experience the need for knowledge in some areas after failing to solve a problem,</font>
+- have students experience the need for knowledge in new areas by failing to solve a problem with known methods</font>
 - <font size="4">normalize failure by ensuring students observe it in instructors (e.g., write code live in class, Johnston et al. 2019)</font>
 - <font size="4">have instructors and peers talk about statistics or mathematics anxiety</font>
 - <font size="4">be careful when assigning group work, because students with less experience need to do more quantitative work, not less, than experienced peers</font>